Crimean crisis pushes NATO back to Russian focus

 Experts say NATO faces another awkward reality with conventional weapons.
 In the event of simultaneous crises with Russia and China - perhaps over the Baltic states and disputed South China Sea islands respectively - Washington would probably struggle to reinforce both regions.

-"The week before Russia went into Crimea, we published our defence budget and Quadrennial Defence Review," said Nikolas Gvosdev, professor of national security studies at the U.S. Naval War College.
+"The week before Russia went into Crimea, we published our defense budget and Quadrennial Defense Review," said Nikolas Gvosdev, professor of national security studies at the U.S. Naval War College.
 "That accepted a risk of war with China.
 But not Russia." ($1 = 0.7188 Euros)

 (Additional reporting by Phil Stewart in Washington; editing by David Stamp) nL6N0MG20G